Lev Vygotsky: Death

 Vygotsky died of a relapse of tuberculosis on June 11, 1934, at the age of 37, in Moscow.
 One of Vygotsky's last private notebook entries was:

 This is the final thing I have done in psychology – and I will like Moses, die at the summit, having glimpsed the promised land but without setting foot on it.
 Farewell, dear creations.
 The rest is silence.

+The urn containing Vygotsky's ashes was buried, in section 3 of Moscow's Novodevichy Cemetery.

 Chronology of the most important events of life and career

 1922–24 – worked in the psychological laboratory which he organized in Gomel Pedagogical College;

-January 1924 – meeting Luria at the II Psychoneurological Congress in Petrograd, moving from Gomel to Moscow, enrolling in graduate school and taking position at the State Institute of Experimental Psychology in Moscow;
+January 1924 – meeting Luria at the II Psychoneurological Congress in Petrograd, moving from Gomel to Moscow, enrolling in graduate school and taking a position at the State Institute of Experimental Psychology in Moscow;

 July 1924 – the beginning of work as the head of the sub-department of the education of physically and intellectually disabled children in the department of social and legal protection of minors (SPON);

 November 1924 – during II Congress of the Social and Legal Protection of Minors in Moscow, a turn of Soviet defectology to social education was officially announced and collection of articles and materials edited by Vygotsky "Issues of the upbringing of blind, deaf and mentally retarded children" was published;